Skills Over Degrees: The New Standard in Corporate Hiring

 In this new era of skill-based hiring, your skills speak louder than your degree.

-Do Degrees Still Matter?
+Do Degrees Still Matter in Today’s Job Market?

-Yes, but it depends on the field.
+Yes, it depends on the field.
 For professions like medicine, law, engineering, architecture, and chartered accountancy, formal education is essential.

 In many corporate roles, such as marketing, HR, operations, customer support, and technology, degrees are becoming less of a deciding factor.